-The service of the English Standard Indicative Hours Common module - Reading to Write: Transition to Senior English 40 Year 11 Course (120 hours) Module A: Contemporary Possibilities 40 Module B: Close Study of Literature 40 Text Requirements Module B: Close Study of Literature40There are no prescribed texts for Year 11Students are required to study ONE complex multimodal or digital text in Module A. (This may include the study of film)Students are required to study ONE substantial literary print text in Module B, for example prose fiction, drama or a poetry text, which may constitute a selection of poems from the work of one poet.Students must explore a range of types of texts drawn from prose fiction, drama, poetry, nonfiction, film, media and digital texts.The Year 11 Course requires students to support the study of texts with
+Anto-calcing English Standard Indicative Hours Common module - Reading to Write: Transition to Senior English 40 Year 11 Course (120 hours) Module A: Contemporary Possibilities 40 Module B: Close Study of Literature 40 Text Requirements There are no prescribed texts for Year 11 Students are required to study ONE completed Module A. (This may include the study of film) Students are required to study ONE substated B, for example prose fiction, drama or a posselection of poems from the work of one posselection of poems from the work of one posselection of poems, nonfiction, film, media and drama, poetry, nonfiction, film, media and drama poetry poet ntial literary print text in Module etry text, which may constitute a et. exts drawn from prose fiction, ligital texts.